ljaxferrand/lj-next-portfolio/README.md

 ## Overview

-This is the current version of my personal website.
-A labour of love.
+This is the current version of my portfolio website.
 Using the static site export capabilities of Next.js and pulling the data from a WordPress back-end via the WP REST API.

 Check it out live: